Quantitative homogenization of convex Hamilton-Jacobi equations with Neumann type boundary conditions: Introduction

 In this paper, our main purpose is to develop quantitative homogenization theory for Neumann type boundary value problems \eqref{eq:CN1}--\eqref{eq:CN3} on perforated domains and to establish a rate of convergence, which has never been studied in the literature.

 Quantitative homogenization for first order Hamilton--Jacobi equations in the periodic setting has been started to be studied in \cite{CDI}, and a rate $O(\ep^{1/3})$ of convergence is established for general non-convex Hamilton--Jacobi equations.
 The recent development of quantitative homogenization for convex Hamilton--Jacobi equations has been started in \cite{MTY}, and the optimal rate $O(\ep)$ is established in \cite{TY}.
 There has been much interest and development in this direction, and we refer to \cite{HJ,HJMT, HTZ,MN,MS,MNT,NT,QSTY,T}, and the references therein.
+We also refer to \cite{MMTXY,XY} for important developments of homogenization related to G-equations.
+The paper \cite{MTY} appears to be the first work that studies quantitative homogenization for convex Hamilton--Jacobi equations using the optimal control viewpoint.
+It systematically initiated the study of convergence rates and suggested that $O(\ep)$ should be optimal.
+Subsequently, by applying Alexander's theorem from first-passage percolation within the optimal control framework, \cite{C} established the rate $O(\ep \log(C+\ep^{-1}t))$.
+Independently and almost simultaneously, \cite{TY} recovered an older result of Burago concerning the convergence rate of stable norms in metric geometry \cite{Burago}, which yields the optimal rate $O(\ep)$, thereby settling the problem.
 In particular, our work is inspired by \cite{HJMT}, which studies the quantitative homogenization for convex Hamilton-Jacobi equations under the state constraint boundary condition on perforated domains.
 In \cite{HJMT}, the authors redevelop the framework introduced in \cite{TY} to apply it to the state constraint problem on perforated domains.
 More precisely, the extended metric functions associated with problems are introduced, and a kind of subadditivity and superadditivity properties, which are key ingredients in the paper, are proved to establish quantitative results of homogenization.
 This method is robust.
 However, it critically depends on the structure of the representation formula of viscosity solutions to the problem which is given by the associated value functions in the optimal control.
 Therefore, if we change the boundary condition, then it requires great care.
 As explained precisely below, we need to take care of the reflection effect of the trajectories into account when we consider the representation formula for the viscosity solution to the Neumann type problem \eqref{eq:CN1}--\eqref{eq:CN3}, which is expressed by the Skorokhod problem \eqref{eq:Sk} below.
 This creates new difficulties, and requires careful arguments to establish quantitative results.
 We point out that there has been still no PDE arguement to obtain a rate of convergence which is better than $O(\ep^{1/3})$ even in a convex setting.